DirkKuhn/hydra_optuna_pruning_sweeper/README.md

 ## Usage

+The ```examples``` package includes the adapted examples provided with the original plugin.
+A more complicated deep-learning example can be found here ...

 This plugin can mostly be used like the original.
 However, it has more options.
+For more information please take a look at the doc-strings of ``optuna_pruning_sweeper.OptunaPruningSweeper`` and ``custom_search_space.CustomSearchSpace``.
 Please set ```hydra/sweeper``` to ```OptunaPruningSweeper``` in your config file.
 ```yaml
 defaults: